 If you're artistically inclined and are not afraid of a white page, you might want to start by sketching ideas on paper.
 Just keep it high level, boxes and arrows, so to speak.

 If you can't draw a straight line to save your life, or find a white page intimidating because it allows you too much freedom (which might make your design too hard to implement), a tool like Balsamiq is perfect for you.
 You can just pick standard elements from the UI Library and assemble them.
 Make sure you use the Sketch skin for this step!
 Switching to the wireframe skin or — God forbid — using a tool that allows you to design at high fidelity, is a terrible mistake at this point!
 Unless you have superhuman self-control, you'll find yourself thinking WAY too far ahead, fiddling with details like colors, fonts, and pixel-perfect alignments.
 That's a huge waste of time right now.

-If you're just adding a piece of functionality to an existing user interface, you might find it faster to take a screenshot of the existing UI and tweaking it by using the crop image tool.
-Here's a tutorial specifically about this topic.
+If you're just adding a piece of functionality to an existing user interface, you might find it faster to take a screenshot of the existing UI and tweak it by using the crop image tool.

 Now it's the time to use all the tips and techniques you learned about in the previous chapters.

 Most importantly, don't be afraid to start over!